 Krimml Waterfalls: Visiting the highest Waterfalls in Europe

-Hiking Krimml waterfalls
+Hiking the Krimml waterfalls

 The Lower Waterfall

 If you come with a baby stroller, then you can easily walk down to the lower waterfall.
-In theory, you could push the buggy all the way up to the upper waterfall, which is really difficult but a few visitors do that.
+In theory, you could push the buggy all the way up to the upper waterfall, which is really difficult, but a few visitors do that.

-The huge waterfalls are not only an important attraction, they have also been a natural remedy for more than 200 years.
+The gigantic waterfalls are not only an important attraction, they have also been a natural remedy for more than 200 years.
 Thus, a holiday at the Krimml Waterfalls can have a positive effect on your health and wellbeing.
 Especially allergic and asthmatic people appreciate the healing properties of the water mist, which has an anti-inflammatory and cleansing effect.

-Every year, incredible 176 cubic meters of water fall down from the Krimml waterfalls.
+Every year, an incredible 176 cubic meters of water fall down from the Krimml waterfalls.
 An amount of water that would even be enough to completely fill the whole Zellersee.
 Most of the water can be seen in the months of July and August, which is also the best travel time!
 During this time, the ice melt of the catchment area of the Krimmler Arche is the strongest, and thus huge amounts of water make their way down into the valley.

 The hike to the middle waterfall

 The hike continues with a walking time of half an hour up to the middle waterfall (drop height 100 meters).
-You have to know that the ascent is a bit steep, but nevertheless due to the many viewpoints and photo stops quite entertaining.
-So, while hiking you will discover many amazingly beautiful places and with a little luck even a bright rainbow.
-But beware, depending on the weather and wind you can get a little wet, especially if you walk close to the falls – so do not forget a rain jacket!
+You have to know that the ascent is a bit steep, but nevertheless, due to the many viewpoints and photo stops, quite entertaining.
+So, while hiking you will discover many amazingly beautiful places and, with a little luck, even a bright rainbow.
+But beware, depending on the weather and wind, you can get a little wet, especially if you walk close to the falls – so do not forget a rain jacket!

 After about 40 minutes hiking, you reach the alpine hut Schönangerl, where you can take a break.
-Near this restaurant there are multiple places where you can go for a swim.
+Near this restaurant, there are multiple places where you can go for a swim.

 Upper Waterfall

 The hiking trail to the upper waterfall (drop height 140 meters) is also fantastically beautiful.
 From the entrance you can plan for the ascent a walking time of 1 hour 15 minutes, probably a little more.
 Due to the many beautiful viewpoints, most visitors need a little longer.
-Those who can`t get enough of hiking, have the possibility to take some routes further from the upper waterfall.
+Those who can’t get enough of hiking, have the possibility to take some routes further from the upper waterfall.

 Duration & walking time